pesto-students/n3-epsilon-chitti/README.md

 # Implementation

+This Project is accompanied by a main website where visitors can explore existing creators and subscribe to them.
+You can visit the respository for the same at https://github.com/sriramkasyap/chitti-site.

 This is a [Next.js](https://nextjs.org/) project.
 You will need the following components before you can implement this system

 - A MongoDB server, running locally or on cloud